Central Limit for the Product of Free Random Variables: Introduction

+For zero-mean $\log X_i$, the central limit is only meaningful when the accumulated variance, $\xi^2 = \sum_{i=1}^n \varphi \left(\log^2 X_i \right)$, is not very large, where $\varphi(A^k)$ denotes the $k$th-moment of a free random variable $A$.
+The geometric mean \cite{tucci10} or the Lyapunov exponent \cite{furstenberg60}, is very meaningful when the accumulated variance is far larger than unity, $\xi^2 >> 1$.
+In practical applicable, both geometric mean or Lyapunov exponent find the average contribution of each component $X_i$, especially when the number $n$ approaches infinity such that $\log Y$ has infinite variance.
+In some applications, $\log X_i$ may have a variance very close to zero but $\xi^2$ is finite with an order close to unity.
+In engineering applications requiring meaningful approximation, the central limit may be used when the number $n$ is finite but large to render the validity of central limit.
+Here, we are interested when $\xi$ is at almost 10 to 20 dB.

-Later parts of this paper are organized as following: Sect. \ref{sec:main} summarizes the main results of this paper; Sect. \ref{sec:times} gives the proof of the theorems related to the products of free random variables; Sect. \ref{sec:num} shows numerical computation of the products of free random variables, mostly to verify that the central limit distribution is very close to log-semicircle distribution if $\log X_i$ have unity variance; Sect. \ref{sec:con} is the conclusion of this paper.
+Later parts of this paper are organized as following: Sect. \ref{sec:main} summarizes the main results of this paper; Sects. \ref{sec:mom} and \ref{sec:times} give the proof of the theorem related to the product of free random variables; Sect. \ref{sec:num} shows some properties of the central limit and plots the distribution; Sect. \ref{sec:con} is the conclusion of this paper.